mps-gmbh/hl7-parser/README.md

 `hl7-parser` is a parser for HL7 ([Health Level 7](https://en.wikipedia.org/wiki/Health_Level_7)) messages.
 It also has limited support for constructing messages.

+To see what's new in each version, please refer to the `CHANGELOG.md` file in the repository.

 ## Installation

 `hl7parser` is available through PyPi and can be installed using pip: `pip install hl7-parser`